 Cutting and soaking the pastries

 Soak the pastries one by one in rum water.
-Place the torte top down into the liquid for 2 seconds, turn it on one side and roll 360 degrees.
-Set aside on a plate bottom down.
+Place the torte top down into the liquid for 2 seconds, then turn it on one side, and roll 360 degrees as quickly as you can.
+Set the torte aside on a separate plate bottom down.

 Finally the toppings for serving Runeberg’s Torte

-Officially Runeberg’s Tortes are enjoyed on the 5th of February but to be honest, January and whole February are an open window and an excuse to prepare these.
+Officially Runeberg’s Tortes are enjoyed on the 5th of February but to be honest, January and whole of February are an open window and an excuse to prepare these.

 Fun fact!
 Fredrika’s original recipe from the 1800s was found in 2004.
 The staff from the home museum of Runeberg found it when dusting the bookshelves for the poet’s 200 years of celebrations.
 The original torte was based on shortcrust and requires a complex baking process.
 I can’t say I wouldn’t be intrigued to try it, maybe next year in addition to mini tortes!